JoyOffere/alu-back-end/api/README.md

-This is a read me file that contaians the instruction for my back end projects for web-infrastructure.
+This is a read me file that contaians the instruction for my back end projects for web-infrastructure, starting with API.

 Requirements